Last updated: April 3rd, 2025

 The process of converting a PDF into a flipbook

-If you don’t have a ready-made PDF, you can also choose to do it all from scratch or from an interactive PDF template available in Flipsnack.
+If you don’t have a ready-made PDF, you can create interactive flipbooks using the Design Studio or choose an interactive template available in Flipsnack.

-2. Insert interactive elements in your PDF flipbook
+Step 2: Add interactive elements to your PDF flipbook

 Interactive elements available in Flipsnack's Design Studio

-3. Customize and brand the look of your publication
+Step 3: Customize and brand your interactive publication

 Branding options you can use for PDF flipbooks

-4. Publish your PDF flipbook as public or private
+Step 4: Publish your PDF Flipbook — public or private

 Publishing options offered by Flipsnack for interactive PDFs